hlq1983/DWS/README.md

 ## Installation
-The R package 'DWS' has been developed for the purpose of irregular ocean wave simulations using a direction wave energy spectrum, and the most recent
+The `R` package `DWS` has been developed for the purpose of irregular ocean wave simulations using a direction wave energy spectrum, and the most recent
 Github version can be installed using the commands as follows:

 ```r